bimaguava/123-log/content/network/2021-02-06-connect-eve-ng-lab-to-external-network.md

 So, theris connecting the network lab to external network is not recommended because can break essence of the Lab workspace.
 Except, there are other different needs.

+Using host or client to manage web admin or something like that is currently option.

 ###